Aliases for CERS1 Gene

 GeneCards Summary for CERS1 Gene

 CERS1 (Ceramide Synthase 1) is a Protein Coding gene.
-Diseases associated with CERS1 include Epilepsy, Progressive Myoclonic, 8 and Epilepsy.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Diseases associated with CERS1 include Epilepsy, Progressive Myoclonic, 8 and Myoclonus.
+Among its related pathways are Sphingolipid metabolism and Sphingolipid signaling pathway.
 GO annotations related to this gene include cytokine activity and sphingosine N-acyltransferase activity.
 An important paralog of this gene is GDF1.

 UniProtKB/Swiss-Prot for CERS1 Gene